Back To Top

 In the example below, there are two data sets.
 The set of names is in columns Data1 and Data2.
 Not all the names in Data1 are present in Data2.
 Use Conditional Formatting to find and highlight the data that are present in both columns.

 Before using Conditional Formatting, select the whole table and perform the above-mentioned steps.
 Choose Duplicate if you wish to find the names in both columns.
-To highlight it, choose any options: filling with colour, changing the text colour, or changing the cell border.
+To highlight it, choose any options: filling with color, changing the text color, or changing the cell border.

 The last option is Custom Format.
-Choose this option if you wish to highlight the cell with a colour of your choice other than the ones specified in the drop-down menu.
+Choose this option if you wish to highlight the cell with a color of your choice other than the ones specified in the drop-down menu.

 There is another option that you can use is Unique.
 Use this option if you are interested in highlighting the cells that contain data that is not repeated.
 That is, you wish to highlight the cells that are unique.

-Instead of selecting Duplicate, choose Unique from the drop-down list and apply any options, such as filling with colour, changing the text colour, or changing the cell border.
+Instead of selecting Duplicate, choose Unique from the drop-down list and apply any options, such as filling with color, changing the text color, or changing the cell border.

 Tip: If you wish to clear the formatting that you performed on the cells, click Conditional Formatting → Clear Rules → Clear Rules from Selected Cells.